-Professor of Physical Medicine & Rehabilitation, Rutgers New Jersey Medical School
+Professor of Physical Medicine & Rehabilitation at Rutgers New Jersey Medical School, New Jersey, USA

 United States

-From 2003 to 2021 he served as Executive Vice President & Chief Medical Officer of Kessler Institute and National Medical Director for Rehabilitation at Select Medical, overseeing clinical quality and program development across one of the largest rehabilitation networks in the United States.
-He concurrently held the rank of Professor of Physical Medicine & Rehabilitation at Rutgers New Jersey Medical School.
+He served as Executive Vice President & Chief Medical Officer of Kessler Institute and National Medical Director for Rehabilitation at Select Medical, overseeing clinical quality and program development across one of the largest rehabilitation networks in the United States.
+He concurrently held the rank of Professor of Physical Medicine & Rehabilitation at Rutgers New Jersey Medical School, USA.

-Clinically, Dr. Gans developed and directed services for adults with childhood-onset disabilities, including adult spina bifida and cerebral palsy programs, and has extensive experience in neurorehabilitation (TBI/SCI/stroke), spasticity management, and electrodiagnostic medicine.
-Academically, he has authored peer-reviewed publications and delivered major lectures (e.g., Walter J. Zeiter Lecture), with scholarship spanning ethics, outcomes, payment policy (e.g., “60% rule”), and rehabilitation systems.
+Clinically, Prof. Bruce M. Gans developed and directed services for adults with childhood-onset disabilities, including spina bifida and cerebral palsy programs, and has extensive experience in neurorehabilitation (TBI/SCI/stroke), spasticity management, and electrodiagnostic medicine.

-In organized medicine, he is a past President of the American Academy of Physical Medicine & Rehabilitation and of the Association of Academic Physiatrists, a Life Director of the Foundation for PM&R, and Chief Policy Officer (advisor) for the American Medical Rehabilitation Providers Association.
-He currently serves as Senior Health Policy Advisor at Powers Pyles Sutter & Verville PC and as Lead Independent Trustee of Industrial Logistics Properties Trust.
+He is a past President of the American Academy of Physical Medicine & Rehabilitation and of the Association of Academic Physiatrists, a Life Director of the Foundation for Physical Medicine & Rehabilitation, and an advisor for the American Medical Rehabilitation Providers Association.
+He currently serves as Senior Health Policy Advisor at Powers Pyles Sutter & Verville PC.

-Powers Pyles Sutter & Verville PC (Washington, DC)
+Powers Pyles Sutter & Verville PC, Washington, USA

-Long Island Jewish Medical Center / Northwell Health (New Hyde Park, NY)
+Long Island Jewish Medical Center / Northwell Health, NewYork, USA

 American Board of Physical Medicine & Rehabilitation (ABPMR)